Skip to content

 # Create SVG drawing

-# Add white background
+# Add background

 # Draw title